-7.1 Appointment to Advisory Committees of Council
+7.1 Appointment of Advisory Committees of Council

-In the interests of ensuring a broad representation of the Council on its individual Committees, Council members are required to sit on at least one Advisory Committee of the Council.
 Appointments to Advisory Committees are approved by Council, following nomination by the Special Purposes Committee.
 Nominations are made following an expression of interest process.
 Any resignation of Advisory Committee members should be notified to the Chair of the Committee, and the Council.

-It is also open to the Council to nominate and appoint external non-Council members to Advisory Committees, should certain skillsets be required, and be unavailable from within the Council's own membership.
+It is also open to the Council to nominate and appoint external non-Council members to an Advisory Committees, should certain skillsets be required, and be unavailable from within Council's own membership.